 The teams provide support for people with a dual diagnosis, such as issues with mental health and drugs and/or alcohol.

-The IAPT service works with people with low level depression and anxiety through providing a range of interventions such as cognitive behaviour therapy and other talking therapies.
-The service also provides guided self help through computerised packages and telephone support.
-This service is accessed via the single point of access.
+The IAPT service works with people with low-level depression and anxiety through providing a range of interventions such as cognitive behaviour therapy and other talking therapies.
+The service also provides guided self-help through computerised packages and telephone support.
+This service is accessed via the Humber NHS Foundation Trust Mental Health Response Service.

 The teams comprise:

 We work very closely with other organisations, such as: